gre/gre/plots/examples/238/README.md

 ---
 title: "Joyful eye"
 thumbnail: /images/plots/238.jpg
-description: "Can you see the joy of an eye?
-I can."
+description: "Can we see the joy in an eye?"
 ---

+Can we see the joy in an eye?